 Criminal injuries and attacks – suffering a sudden and unexpected blow to the head is another cause of neck injuries.
 This can cause particularly serious head and neck injuries when a person is punched or attacked with an object and they hit their head on the floor.

 Accidents at work – there are many different situations at work that may result in an employee suffering from a neck injury.
 This can include slipping on a wet floor or tripping over cables in an office environment.
 Being hit by a falling object in a factory or warehouse.
 Neck injuries can also be caused by repetitive work where inadequate training has been provided or unsafe work practices have been adopted.

 There are different types of neck injuries that a person may suffer from as a result of an accident.
-We have worked on a large number of neck injury claims and as such have a vast knowledge base in this field.
-Some of the common types of claims that we work with in regards to a neck injury include:
+Some of the common types of claims that solicitors work with in regards to a neck injury include:

 - Whiplash injuries that may have healed within a year

 - Whiplash injuries that may take two or more years to heal